 Did you know, that an average water purifier wastes approximately 3 liters of water for every one liter of purified water?
 RO wastewater can be utilized in various household tasks, so next time make sure you don’t waste the rejected RO water.

 We have been there sometimes we waste food unintentionally.
 But sometimes, it is intentional.
 According to a study, approximately 690 million people are hungry, and on top of it comes the wastage of food.
 These waste foods contribute to eight percent of total greenhouse emissions.
 So, stop throwing out food when you have leftovers, instead save it for the next day’s lunch or if you don’t want to eat it, then turn it into compost.

 If your destination is close enough, ditch your car and walk or ride a bicycle as it is best for your health and great for the environment.
 Instead of using your car or bike to commute to your office, daily, use public transport occasionally and you can also opt for carpooling.
 It reduces greenhouse emissions but also saves you some extra bucks.

 Finally, educate yourself and others too

-Apply these simple yet effective habits to be eco-friendly at home and also educate others about the importance of environmentally friendly living.
+Apply these simple yet effective habits to be eco-friendly lifestyle at home and also educate others about the importance of chemical free living.
 The more you share awareness about our environment, the more we will be able to conserve it.